 After breakfast, head to the outskirts of town to visit the Monastery of Nakuta La’ab.
 Named after King Lalibela’s successor (and nephew) who commissioned it, this medieval monastery abuts a simple church hewn from a shallow cave.
 See the church’s spring-fed holy water basins and other sacred relics.
 Continue on to explore Lalibela’s southeast cluster of five churches.
 Older and more timeworn than the churches of the northwest, some of the structures predate the reign of King Lalibela by five centuries.
 According to legend, the southeastern church of Bet Abba Libanos was built by just one woman in only one night, along with some heavenly intervention from a group of angels.
 Cap off your excursion with a time-honored coffee ceremony, observing traditional roasting and brewing techniques featuring a customary jebena (clay kettle).

 This morning, fly to Gondar, pausing for a traditional Ethiopian lunch at a local restaurant upon your arrival.
 Continue on to the UNESCO World Heritage Site of Debre Berhan Selassie Church to take in its vividly painted scenes of biblical lore and medieval history.
-Continue four hours overland to Simien Mountains National Park, a sprawling, bio-diverse wilderness set in the heart of one of Africa’s largest mountain ranges.
+Proceed overland to Simien Mountains National Park, a sprawling, bio-diverse wilderness set in the heart of one of Africa’s largest mountain ranges.
 Marvel as you pass in the shadows of towering peaks, some exceeding 13,000 feet.
-The range also boasts Ethiopia’s highest mountain, Ras Dashen, a broad-shouldered goliath topping out at a dizzying 14,928 feet.
-Home to some of Africa’s most striking wildlife, the park is inhabited by the gelada baboon, walia ibex and the exceedingly rare Ethiopian wolf.
-Settle into your lodge, joining in a presentation focused on the advanced social behaviors of the gelada baboon.
+The range also boasts Ethiopia’s highest mountain, Ras Dashen, topping out at a dizzying 14,928 feet.
+Home to some of Africa’s most striking wildlife, the park is inhabited by the gelada monkey, walia ibex and the exceedingly rare Ethiopian wolf.
+Settle into your lodge, joining in a presentation focused on the advanced social behaviors of the gelada monkey.

 Gondar | Camelot of Africa